Sylviane Agacinski

-Sylviane Agacinski-Jospin (/fr/; born 4 May 1945) is a French philosopher, feminist, author, professor at the École des hautes études en sciences sociales (EHESS), and wife of Lionel Jospin, former Prime Minister of France.
+Sylviane Agacinski-Jospin (/fr/; born 4 May 1945) is a French philosopher, feminist, author, professor at the École des hautes études en sciences sociales (EHESS), and widow of Lionel Jospin, former Prime Minister of France.
 Her theoretical articulation of parity inspired the French law which requires every political party to fill 50 percent of all candidacies in every seat with women.

 Family life

 Agacinski's parents were immigrants from Poland, and her sister is French actress Sophie Agacinski.
 Agacinski is the mother of a son by philosopher Jacques Derrida, who directed the EHESS, and she became the stepmother of Lionel Jospin's two children with their marriage.

 Sylviane Agacinski with husband Lionel Jospin, 2008.

 Lionel Jospin

 Agacinski met Jospin in 1983, at her sister Sophie's wedding.
 They married 11 years later.
 She stayed on the sidelines in Jospin's candidacy for president in 1995, but was much more active in his candidacy for president in 2002.
 At that time she changed her name to Agacinski-Jospin to "bow to the will of the people", but continues to use her maiden name as a philosopher.
 In the fall of 2002, after Jospin's surprise exclusion from the runoffs to Jacques Chirac and Jean-Marie Le Pen, Agacinski published Journal Interrompu, a book about the election in diary form, blaming Chirac, the French media, and the French left's internal rivalries.
+Jospin died on 22 March 2026.